Baffin Boots Review:

 This Canadian boot company is serious about getting the correct boots on your feet, depending upon your activity.

-The Drift series is but one of many to consider:
+The Drift series is just one of many to consider:

 • Arctic: if you're heading into -100C/-148F conditions